 There are many possible causes of spinal stenosis which may work alone or in combination with other factors to mildly or severely decrease the patency of the central canal space.
 Spinal stenosis is a common condition associated with aging, but is blamed for enacting severe back pain in millions of patients.
-Stenosis is sometimes an independent process, but more often is directly caused by some other causative spinal abnormality.
+Stenosis is sometimes an independent process, but more often is directly sourced by some other causative spinal abnormality.

 This article will focus on the exact reasons why stenosis exists within the central canal and how each potential cause or contributor may enact symptoms when neurological interaction occurs.
+If you are curious about where spinal stenosis comes from, then this dialog will provide the answers to all of your questions.

 There may be several underlying reasons for spinal stenosis to exist: